django-commons/django-typer/doc/source/extensions.rst

         └── management/
             ├── __init__.py
             ├── commands/
-            └── extensions/
+            └── plugins/
                 └── __init__.py
                 └── backup.py

-Note that we've added an ``extensions`` directory to the management directory of the media and my_app apps.
+Note that we've added an ``plugins`` directory to the management directory of the media and my_app apps.
 This is where we'll place our extension commands.
 There is an additional step we must take.
-In the ``apps.py`` file of the media and my_app apps we must register our extensions like
+In the ``apps.py`` file of the media and my_app apps we must register our plugins like
 this:

 .. code-block:: python

     from django.apps import AppConfig
-    from django_typer.utils import register_command_extensions
+    from django_typer.utils import register_command_plugins

     class MyAppConfig(AppConfig):
         name = 'my_app'

         def ready(self):
-            from .management import extensions
+            from .management import plugins

-            register_command_extensions(extensions)
+            register_command_plugins(plugins)

 .. note::

-    Because we explicitly register our extensions we can call the package whatever we want. django-typer does not require it to be named ``extensions``.
+    Because we explicitly register our plugins we can call the package whatever we want. django-typer does not require it to be named ``plugins``.
 It is also important to do this inside ready() because conflicts are resolved in the order in which the extension modules are registered and ready() methods are called in INSTALLED_APPS order.